adletec/sonic/README.md

 # jace
 _jace_ is a high performance calculation engine for the .NET platform.
 It can interpret and execute strings containing mathematical formulas. _jace_ is a fork of [_Jace.NET_ by Pieter De Rycke](https://github.com/pieterderycke/Jace), which is no longer actively maintained.

-Our fork contains bugfixes, performance improvements and a lot of maintenance work when compared to the upstream.
+Our fork is **considerably faster** (up to 3.5 times) than the upstream version.
+It also contains numerous **bugfixes** and a lot of **maintenance work** over the latest Jace.NET release (1.0.0).
 See the changelog for a full list.

-_jace_ is also the version of _Jace.NET_ we're using in our commercial products. _jace_ is a core component in a demanding real-time simulation for virtual prototyping and continuously stress tested.
+_jace_ is also the version of _Jace.NET_ we're using in our commercial products. _jace_ is a core component in a demanding real-time simulation tool for virtual vehicle and ADAS prototyping and continuously stress tested.
 The development is backed by our product sales and we're sponsoring the maintenance of the open source library.

 ## Build Status
 * [![Build status](https://github.com/adletec/jace/actions/workflows/dotnet.yml/badge.svg?branch=master)](https://github.com/adletec/jace/actions/workflows/dotnet.yml?query=branch%3Amaster) (master)